Editorial: Enfield’s Revised Blight Ordinance Isn’t Ready for a Public Hearing

 De-escalation Concerns

-I sent the FOIA to the town manager and cc'ed the mayor and police chief.
+The FOIA was sent to the town manager and cc'ed the mayor and police chief.
 There was a quick response from Chief Alaric Fox:

 "The Enfield Police Department maintains no such policy.
 All interactions of department members in any such context are regulated and controlled by the Connecticut Trust Act as set forth within the Connecticut General Statutes."